fanf2/draft-dprive-aadot/draft.md

 transport requires another query because the TLSA owner name varies per transport.)

+This setup has good scalability: the extra records depend on the number of namesevrers, independent of the number of zones.
+Existing delegations do not need to be updated to support encryption if they use a nameserver's canonical name.

 The main problem with this setup is that it appears to need something like glue: in many cases a resolver will need to know a nameserver's TLSA records in order to securely fetch the nameserver's TLSA records.